 It supports Windows and Mac OS, as well as having an iPad version.
 It has a trial available, so if you’re on the fence, check out the official website and give it a go!

-Great and powerful software.
-The only downside is that it requires a monthly subscription (around 21$ depending on the package you choose).
 I wouldn’t quite recommend it if you’re just starting, but consider getting it down the line!